 The Europe that John Calvin was born into on July 10, 1509, was a harsh and immoral and even barbaric place to live.
 There was no sewer system or piped water supply or central heating or refrigeration or antibiotics or penicillin or aspirin or surgery for appendicitis or novocaine for tooth extraction or electric lights (for studying at night) or water heaters or washers or dryers or stoves or ballpoint pens or typewriters or computers or motors of any kind.
 Life was harsh.

-Calvin, like many others in his day, suffered from “almost continuous ill-health" (see note 54).
+Calvin, like many others in his day, suffered from “almost continuous ill-health” (Sermons on the Epistle to the Ephesians, viii).
 He wrote to his physicians in 1564 when he was 53 years old, and described his colic and spitting of blood and ague and hemorrhoids.
-He said, “An ulcer in the hemorrhoid veins long caused me excruciating sufferings" (see note 55).
+He said, “An ulcer in the hemorrhoid veins long caused me excruciating sufferings” (John Calvin: Selections from His Writings, 78).
 But even worse were the kidney stones that he had to pass, unrelieved by any sedative.

 If life could be miserable physically, it could get even worse socially.
-“He was not unfamiliar with the sound of mobs outside his house [in Geneva] threatening to throw him in the river and firing their muskets" (see note 57).
-On his deathbed Calvin said to the pastors gathered on April 28, 1564, “I have lived here amid continual bickerings.
-I have been from derision saluted of an evening before my door with forty or fifty shots of an arquebus [a large gun]" (see note 58).
+“He was not unfamiliar with the sound of mobs outside his house [in Geneva] threatening to throw him in the river and firing their muskets” (Portrait of Calvin, 29).
+On his deathbed, Calvin said to the pastors gathered on April 28, 1564, “I have lived here amid continual bickerings.
+I have been from derision saluted of an evening before my door with forty or fifty shots of an arquebus [a large gun]” (John Calvin: Selections from His Writings, 42).

 Not only was life harsh, it was immoral.
 In every city in Europe, men kept mistresses.
-When Calvin began his ministry in Geneva in 1536 at the age of 27 there was a law that said a man could keep only one mistress (see note 59).
+When Calvin began his ministry in Geneva in 1536 at the age of 27 there was a law that said a man could keep only one mistress (Portrait of Calvin, 29).
 Even after Calvin had been preaching as pastor in St. Peter’s church for over fifteen years the immorality was a plague, even in the church, especially in the form of the so-called Libertines.
 They were a sixteenth century version of the same group at Corinth who boasted in their license.
 By the “communion of saints,” they understood the common possession of goods, houses, bodies and wives.
-So they practiced adultery and indulged in sexual promiscuity in the name of Christian freedom.
-And at the same time they claimed the right to sit at the Lord’s table (see note 60).
+So, they practiced adultery and indulged in sexual promiscuity in the name of Christian freedom.
+And at the same time, they claimed the right to sit at the Lord’s table (Calvin in His Letters, 75).

 Not only were the times harsh and immoral, they were often barbaric.
 This is important to see, because Calvin did not escape the influence of his times.
 He described in a letter the cruelty common in Geneva.
 “A conspiracy of men and women has lately been discovered who, for the space of three years, had [intentionally] spread the plague through the city, by what mischievous device I know not.”
 The upshot of this was that fifteen women were burned at the stake.
-“Some men,” he said, “have even been punished more severely; some have committed suicide in prison, and while twenty-five are still kept prisoners, the conspirators do not cease . . . to smear the door-locks of the dwelling-houses with their poisonous ointment" (see note 61).
+“Some men,” he said, “have even been punished more severely; some have committed suicide in prison, and while twenty-five are still kept prisoners, the conspirators do not cease . . . to smear the door-locks of the dwelling-houses with their poisonous ointment” (Calvin in His Letters, 63).

 This sort of punishment loomed on the horizon not just for criminals, but for all the reformers.
 Calvin was driven out of his homeland, France, under threat of death.
-For the next 20 years he agonized over the martyrs there and corresponded with many of them.
+For the next twenty years he agonized over the martyrs there and corresponded with many of them.
 In 1552, five young pastors, who had been trained in Switzerland, returned as missionaries to France and were arrested.
 Calvin writes to them through their trial.
 They were condemned to death by burning.
-“We pray,” he wrote, “that [God] would glorify Himself more and more by your constancy, and that He may, by the comfort of His Spirit, sweeten and endear all that is bitter to the flesh, and so absorb your spirits in Himself, that in contemplating that heavenly crown, you may be ready without regret to leave all that belongs to this world" (see note 62).
+“We pray,” he wrote, “that [God] would glorify Himself more and more by your constancy, and that He may, by the comfort of His Spirit, sweeten and endear all that is bitter to the flesh, and so absorb your spirits in Himself, that in contemplating that heavenly crown, you may be ready without regret to leave all that belongs to this world” (Portrait of Calvin, 120).

 In a letter to Melanchthon on November 19, 1558, he wrote that war was imminent in the region and that enemy troops could reach Geneva within half-an-hour.
-“Whence you may conclude,” he said, “that we have not only exile to fear, but that all the most cruel varieties of death are impending over us, for in the cause of religion they will set no bounds to their barbarity" (see note 63).
-So Calvin lived in a time of incredible cruelty and almost daily vulnerability to death by agonizing disease or agonizing torture — and that without any hope of pain-relievers.
+“Whence you may conclude,” he said, “that we have not only exile to fear, but that all the most cruel varieties of death are impending over us, for in the cause of religion they will set no bounds to their barbarity” (John Calvin: Selections from His Writings, 71).
+So, Calvin lived in a time of incredible cruelty and almost daily vulnerability to death by agonizing disease or agonizing torture — and that without any hope of pain-relievers.
 It was a harsh and immoral and barbaric time.